 Due to the federated and extensible nature of XMPP it's not possible to remove a message with full certainty and a retraction can only be considered an unenforceable request for such removal.
 Clients which don't support message retraction are not obligated to enforce the request and people could have seen or copied the message contents already.

-If a client or service implements message retraction, it MUST specify the 'urn:xmpp:message-retract:0' feature in its service discovery information features as specified in Service Discovery (XEP-0030) and the Entity Capabilities profile specified in Entity Capabilities (XEP-0115) .
+If a client implements message retractions, it MUST specify the 'urn:xmpp:message-retract:0' feature in its service discovery information features as specified in Service Discovery (XEP-0030) and the Entity Capabilities profile specified in Entity Capabilities (XEP-0115) .

 Consider a situation where a user sends a message to the wrong recipient: